ePages-de/epages-devportal/beyond-essence/inventory/toggle-switches-updated.md

 ## Behavior

-By selecting either the switch itself or its lable, it changes its state:
+By selecting either the switch itself or its label, it changes its state:

 {% image_custom image="/assets/img/pages/essence/switch-button.gif" width="100" %}

-## Choosing between toggle switch and checkbox
+## Choosing between toggle switches and checkboxes

 Toggle switches and checkboxes seem to be quite similar as they are both used to activate some sort of "settings".